GSA/digitalgov.gov/content/communities/federal-crowdsourcing-and-citizen-science.md

   * On July 10 2015, in collaboration with the US Group on Earth Observations, the CCS held a Forum on Citizen Science and Earth Observations.
 Citizen science and crowdsourcing approaches were included in the first _National Plan for Civil Earth Observations_ and Earth Observations Assessment, but have yet to realize their full potential as Earth observations assets of the Federal government.
 This forum explored the Federal government‚Äôs activities in relevant citizen science, and ways to augment and enhance the larger Federal Earth Observation portfolio.
   * On July 9-10 2015, CCS in coordination with the Woodrow Wilson International Center for Scholars (The Wilson Center) and the U.S. Environmental Protection Agency (EPA) held a workshop to standardize metadata tagging systems for citizen science and crowdsourcing inventories used by organizations including the White House office of Science and Technology Policy (OSTP), The Wilson Center, Scistarter, Citsci.org, and Citizen Science Central.
 Shared standards will support data sharing and collaboration between these organizations.
   * In collaboration with the CCS, the Commons Lab of the Wilson Center is conducting an inventory of federally funded citizen science and crowdsourcing projects.
 Inventory data will be displayed to the public on a searchable map.
-  * Accelerators and Barriers to Federal Crowdsourcing and Citizen Science:¬ Through a literature review and interviews across four agencies, this study seeks to understand the accelerators and internal and external roadblocks to federal use of crowdsourcing and citizen science.
+  * Accelerators and Barriers to Federal Crowdsourcing and Citizen Science: Through a literature review and interviews across four agencies, this study seeks to understand the accelerators and internal and external roadblocks to federal use of crowdsourcing and citizen science.
 [Read the preliminary summary](http://wilsoncommonslab.org/2014/09/07/an-exploratory-study-on-barriers).
   * New Visions in Citizen Science report, November 2013: This Commons Lab report showcases seventeen case studies that offer a mosaic view of federally-sponsored citizen science and open innovation projects, from in-the-field data collection to online games for collective problem-solving.
 It offers a sampling of different models that support public contribution, potential challenges, and positive impacts that projects can have on scientific literacy, research, management, and public policy.
 [Read the PDF report](http://www.wilsoncenter.org/sites/default/files/NewVisionsInCitizenScience.pdf).
-  * New Visions for Citizen Science workshop, November 2013:¬ Co-hosted by the Commons Lab and the FCPCCS, this workshop showcased federally-sponsored citizen science and open innovation projects, from in-the-field data collection to online crowdsourcing communities.
+  * New Visions for Citizen Science workshop, November 2013: Co-hosted by the Commons Lab and the FCPCCS, this workshop showcased federally-sponsored citizen science and open innovation projects, from in-the-field data collection to online crowdsourcing communities.
 [View the video and materials](http://www.wilsoncenter.org/event/new-visions-for-citizen-science).

 The General Services Administration (GSA) partnered with the Wilson Center to launch [citizenscience.gov](https://www.citizenscience.gov/), a new central hub for citizen science and crowdsourcing initiatives in the public sector.
 The new site provides information, resources, and tools for government personnel and others actively engaged in or looking to participate in citizen science and crowdsourcing projects.
 In addition to information about CCS community activities, citizenscience.gov features a searchable catalog of federally supported citizen science projects and access to the toolkit to assist with designing and maintaining projects.The catalog was developed in response to a September 2015 [memorandum](https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/holdren_citizen_science_memo_092915_0.pdf) from OSTP.